The Ultimate Guide to Pest Control Marketing

 We are past the days when you can create a page and get it ranking just because you said a specific keyword several times on the page.
 That said, semantic relevance still has a place and needs to be considered.

-Determining what keywords to include on your site requires some you to go through the legwork of performing keyword research.
+Determining what keywords to include on your site requires you to go through the legwork of performing keyword research.
 Backlinko has put together an exhaustive guide on everything you need to know about keyword research.
 Combine the steps in this guide with one of the free tools on the market for a great starting point for your site.

 If you think about your own experience on the web, it will be no surprise that load times on websites have a direct impact on customer experience on your site.
-Pingdom released a report with the impact of site speed on bounce rate and found that bounce rate was 9% on average for pages loading in under 2 seconds which skyrockets to 38% at only 3 seconds load.
+Pingdom released a report with the impact of site speed on bounce rate and found that bounce rate was 9% on average for pages loading in under 2 seconds which skyrockets to 38% at only 3 seconds of load time.